anonaddy/anonaddy/README.md

 #### **What happens if I have a subscription but then cancel it?**

-If you cancel your subscription it will remain active until the end of your current billing cycle, you will still be able to use Pro features until the billing cycle ends.
+If you cancel your subscription it will remain active until the end of your current billing cycle, you will still be able to use your paid plan features until the billing cycle ends.

 A few days before your billing cycle ends you will receive an email letting you know the steps you need to take to prevent the loss of any emails.
 Shortly after ending the following will happen:

 * Any custom domains will be **deactivated**
 * Any additional usernames will be **deactivated**
 * If you have any more than **2 recipients** they will be **deleted**
-* Pro account settings will be reverted to default values
+* Paid account settings will be reverted to default values
-* Any aliases using Pro only domains will be **deactivated**
+* Any aliases using paid plan only domains will be **deactivated**
 * If you have any more than 20 UUID aliases they will be **deactivated**

 You will not be able to activate any of the above again until you resubscribe.